cicsdev/cics-java-liberty-link/README.md

 (ensure both commands are entered in the same CECI session).

+Alternatively, the enterprise Java program can be run using the provided `WLPH` transaction.

 ## Find out more
-For more information on invoking Java EE applications in a Liberty JVM server from CICS programs see [this article](https://developer.ibm.com/cics/2016/11/14/link-to-liberty-now-available-in-cics-ts-v5-3/).
+For more information about invoking Java EE applications in a Liberty JVM server from CICS programs, see [Linking to Java applications in a Liberty JVM server by using the @CICSProgram annotation](https://www.ibm.com/docs/en/cics-ts/6.1?topic=djariljs-linking-java-applications-in-liberty-jvm-server-by-using-cicsprogram-annotation).

-## License
-This project is licensed under [Apache License Version 2.0](LICENSE).